accdavlo/calcolo-scientifico/lectures/03/031_transport.md

 In advection problems the information travels along the characteristics, so if $a$ is positive it travels from left to right, while if $a$ is negative, it travels from right to left.

-Using a centra discretization makes the information travel both from left and right to a certain point.
+Using a central discretization makes the information travel both from left and right to a certain point.
 We are going against the characteristics!

-Instead one could us an **upwinded** flux (that follows the wind/the velocity $a$).
+Instead one could use an **upwinded** flux (that follows the wind/the velocity $a$).
 $$
 u^{n+1}_i =u^n_i - a \Delta t \begin{cases}
 \frac{u_i^n-u_{i-1}^n}{\Delta x} \qquad &\text{if }a>0,\\